 Not asking questions shows a lack of curiosity and might imply that you feel like you know all there is to know about the job or company.

-Following all of these tips ensure that you’ll be more poised to answer the questions your interviewer asks you.
+Following all of these tips ensure that you’ll have a foolproof interview and can answer the questions your interviewer asks you.
 Repeat these steps for every interview you have and remember, BE YOURSELF.
 They invited you to the interview, there’s already something they like to see.
 Good luck!

 Latest posts by Ann Vu (see all)